 All focal lengths are useful for photographing people, but don't let this lens's ultra-wide-angle of view tempt you to get too close to people as it will enlarge their noses via perspective distortion.
 Also, remember that a person closer to the camera can appear much larger than a person farther away.
 Although this effect may sometimes be desired, use caution when photographing groups at 14mm.

 Wedding photographers will love how this lens enables capture of the entire venue.
 For example, photograph the bride and groom coming down the aisle, large in the frame, with the rest of the ceremony small in the frame behind them.

 This lens is an excellent option for attaching to a remote sports event camera, capturing the start of a race, capturing the finish of a race, covering the goal, mounted over the basket, etc. This lens will also capture the big image of the arena and will work for the overhead shot of the MVP sports figure being mobbed for interviews after a big game.

-The 14mm angle of view promises to spur your creativity, and this focal length can be very interesting when used for video.
+The 14mm angle of view promises to spur your creativity, and this focal length can prove very interesting when used for movie recording.